Maeeen/qemu-semester-project/report/report.typ

 However, this has its drawbacks: loading the executable is actually a procedure can take a while, and the fuzzer is not doing anything during this time.
 The devised solution is to use a fork server #cite-needed: instead of spawning the program, let the fuzzed binary be loaded by the operating system, and upon a request from the fuzzer, fork the process to be fuzzed.
-This way, instead of starting from scratch at each iteration, the forked process will be already initialized.
+This way, instead of starting from scratch at each iteration, the forked process will be already initialized and ready for input.
 Therefore, the actual protocol is as follows:

 #diagram(